Radasłaŭ Astroŭski: Collaboration with Nazi Germany

 Astroŭski and his cohorts supported the annihilation of Jews, but had relatively minimal involvement in carrying out the mass murders.

-Emigration
+Life in exile

-After the war, Astroŭski fled the Soviets and ended up in West Germany and lived in the Volksgartenstraße in Langenfeld, Rhineland.
-In 1956, he moved to the United States and lived in South River, New Jersey.
-He actively participated in Belarusian national activism aboard, and was the main ideologist of the BCR as the legitimate Belarusian government in exile, thus not admitting such status for the main Belarusian People's Republic Council.
+After the war, Astroŭski fled from the Soviets and ended up living in Volksgartenstraße, Langenfeld, Rhineland in West Germany.
+In 1956, he moved to the United States by way of Argentina and resided in South River, New Jersey.
+He actively participated in Belarusian national activism abroad, and was the main ideologist of the BCR as the legitimate Belarusian government in exile, thus not admitting such status for the main Belarusian People's Republic Council.
 Astroŭski became a member of the central committee of the Anti-Bolshevik Bloc of Nations.